 Drawing from life is exploration: How are muscles beneath the skin wrapping over bone?
 How is gravity's effect most pronounced?
 Why does that scapular plane delight my eye?

 Born in 1962 to itinerate educators, my earliest memories are of drawing.
-At the age of three, in a plane over the Atlantic Ocean, I drew a potato chip.
 From kindergarten through high school, every test paper I submitted ended up more decorated than when I received it.

 I've made my living, to varying degrees, from my art since I was 16.
-I have drawings and paintings in private collections in the US and abroad, I've executed large murals and erected monumental public scupture, and I've sold illustrations to national publishers and to international corporations.
-In the midst of this I've raised a family, toured with my band, The Dead Poets, and co-founded a successful data company, BuildFax.
+I have drawings and paintings in private collections in the US and abroad; I've executed large murals and erected monumental public scupture; I've sold illustrations to national publishers and to international corporations.
+More recently, I've been conducting workshops in the US and abroad - see UndrawingWorkshop.com.

-When I'm not drawing figures in charcoal, I draw in my pen & ink journal: www.AlexDrawsLines.com.
+When I'm not drawing figures, I draw in my pen & ink journal: www.AlexDrawsLines.com.